 This class with Douglas Horrell is held at our Arts Centre workshop, which is located upstairs in the Boys’ High building at 28 Worcester Boulevard.

-Please note: This workshop is for adults and only suited to those who can work safely without direct supervision with very sharp hand tools.
+Please note: This workshop is only suited to adults and those who can work safely without direct supervision with very sharp hand tools.
+The image below shows the kinds of tools we’ll be using.

 There are 8 places available in this workshop.